India fires missiles into Pakistani territory in what Islambad calls 'act of war'

 Authorities in Pakistan-controlled Kashmir have declared an emergency in the region’s hospitals.

 Pakistan shut schools in Kashmir and Punjab province after the missile strikes.
-It had already had closed religious seminaries in Kashmir in anticipation of an attack by India.
+It had earlier closed seminaries in Kashmir in anticipation of an attack by India.

+India hit by shelling as a plane falls on a school building

 Along the Line of Control, which divides the disputed region of Kashmir between India and Pakistan, there were heavy exchanges of fire between both armies.

-The Indian army said Pakistani troops “resorted to arbitrary firing,” including gunfire and artillery shelling, across the Line of Control, the de facto border that divides disputed Kashmir between the two countries, and their international border.
+The Indian army said three civilians were killed when Pakistani troops “resorted to arbitrary firing,” including gunfire and artillery shelling, across the Line of Control, the de facto border that divides disputed Kashmir between the two countries, and their international border.
+It said it was “responding in a proportionate manner.”

+Shortly after India’s strikes, aircraft fell in two villages in India-controlled Kashmir.

+State-run Pakistan Television, quoting security officials, said the country’s air force shot down five Indian jets in retaliation but provided no additional detail.
+There was no immediate comment from India about Pakistan’s claim.
+Pakistan’s Foreign Affairs Ministry has said Indian forces had launched the strikes from inside Indian airspace.

 Meanwhile, authorities in Indian-controlled Kashmir shut Srinagar city’s airport for civilian flights following directions from the Indian air force, senior airport official said Javed Anjum said.